-#4: Where can I teach Paws b or .b outside of school?
+#5: Where can I teach Paws b, .b or .breathe outside of school?

 We are often asked if our curricula can be taught outside of a school setting.
 Our first priority is the health and wellbeing of the children and young people our curricula is taught to …